-Omaha High-Low Poker Gaming Strategy.
+Omaha Hi Low Poker Strategy.
 Part IV

 Posted on May 18, 2008

 This is the continuation of Omaha hilo gaming strategy.
-For the beginning see here.
+For the beginning see here:

 Of course some flops have two or even three high cards without aces.
 There are high chances that in this situation no one has anything decent, but someone has to win the pot anyway.
 In such situations the player who bet in preflop makes it look like he raised on aces and bets on the flop.